Coronavirus: What You Need to Know

 We screen all patients who come to our facilities, such as emergency departments, urgent care centers, outpatient clinics and others, by asking appropriate questions about travel to areas of concern as defined by the CDC, contact with persons known to have contracted coronavirus, and about fever and symptoms of respiratory illnesses.
 The infection control team is available 24/7 to assist at all of our sites.

 All UH facilities have access to rooms that meet the standard of isolation for patients with coronavirus as recommended by the CDC, and we can rapidly recruit more rooms throughout our facilities.

 All UH employees must undergo mandatory screening for symptoms of COVID-19 as they arrive at work.
-Before entering the facility, each employee will have their temperature taken and be asked about recent travel history and the presence of flu-like symptoms.
-Anyone with a temperature of 100 degrees F or higher or exhibiting flu-like symptoms will not be permitted to enter our facilities.
-We are also advising employees to follow Gov. Mike DeWine's directive to take their temperature before coming to work.
+Before entering the facility, each employee will have their temperature taken and the presence of flu-like symptoms.
+Anyone with a temperature of 100 degrees or higher or exhibiting flu-like symptoms will not be permitted to enter our facilities.
+We also are advising employees to follow Gov. Mike DeWine's directive to take their temperature before coming to work.